espocrm/documentation/administration/bpm-activities.md

 ## User Task

-Provides a flexible ability of user interaction.
-It stops execution until the user (specified explicitly or by assignment rule) resolves the task.
+It stops the flow until a user (specified explicitly or selected by an assignment rule) resolves the task.
 Process User Task record will be created in the system.
 By default there are three action types: Approve, Review, Accomplish.

-* Approve type requires the user to choose between 'Approved' and 'Declined'.
+* Approve – requires the user to choose between 'Approved' and 'Declined'.
-* Review type gives only one option: 'Reviewed'.
+* Review – gives only one option: 'Reviewed'.
-* Accomplish type has two options: 'Completed' and 'Failed'.
+* Accomplish – has two options: 'Completed' and 'Failed'.

 The user assigned to the created Process User Task record will receive in-app notification.
 Administrator can also enable email notifications for Process User Tasks at Administration > Notifications > Email Notifications.

-It's possible to specify instructions text for a user (markdown is supported).
+It's possible to specify text with instructions for the user (markdown is supported).

-You can use placeholders in *Name* and *Instructions*:
+You can use placeholders in *Name* and *Instructions* fields:

 * `{$attribute}` – attribute of target record
 * `{$$variable}` – process variable (defined by Script Task)

-Users can also add Process User Tasks dashlet on their dashboard to see their actual process user tasks.
+Users can also add Process User Tasks **dashlet** on their dashboard to see their actual process user tasks.

 ### Dispaying on detail view